Tommy Pham Preview, Player Props: Diamondbacks vs. Rockies

 Tommy Pham At The Plate

-- In 11.8% of his games this season, he has hit a home run, and 3.4% of his trips to the plate.
+- He has hit a home run in 12 games this year (11.7%), leaving the park in 3.4% of his chances at the plate.

-- Pham has driven in a run in 35 games this season (34.3%), including 11 games with more than one RBI (10.8%).
-He has also driven in three or more of his team's runs in four contests.
+- Pham has picked up an RBI in 34.0% of his games this year, with two or more RBI in 10.7% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.